AndrewMaksimchuk/note/README.md

 - javascript/typescript:
+    Re-exports
+    ```
+    export { ZipCodeValidator as RegExpBasedZipCodeValidator } from "./ZipCodeValidato
+    export * from "./StringValidator";
+    ```
+    Optionally, a module can wrap one or more modules and
+    combine all their exports using export * from "module" syntax.

+- javascript/typescript:
     In TypeScript, just as in ECMAScript 2015, any file containing
     a top-level import or export is considered a module.
 Conversely,
     a file without any top-level import or export declarations is